Blogs

 wave

-Stellantis isn't alone in feeling the pinch.
-Other automakers are reacting in various ways.
-Nissan has paused US orders for some Mexico-built SUVs, while Ford is offering employee pricing to all customers.
-Volkswagen has added an "import fee" to the price of tariff-affected vehicles.
-Some manufacturers, like Volvo and Mercedes, are exploring shifting production to US facilities to mitigate the impact of the tariffs.
-Analysts estimate the tariffs could cost the auto industry over $80 billion and significantly reduce profits for major players.
+And Stellantis isn't the only one feeling the pinch.
+Nissan has paused US orders for some Mexico-built SUVs.
+Ford is offering employee pricing to everyone.
+Volkswagen slapped an "import fee" onto tariff-affected cars.
+Others, like Volvo and Mercedes, are looking at moving production to the US to avoid the tariffs altogether.
+Analysts are predicting the tariffs could cost the auto industry over $80 billion and seriously dent profits.
+This isn't just affecting one company; it's a widespread problem.

 FAQ